rushvora/PTCGPRerollManager/README.md

 <br />
 <br />

-## Others :
+## Others features :

+The bot sentences can be switched from English to French only by changing a variable from ```true``` to ```false``` in config.json

+You'll have plenty of stuff to tweak in config.json include an **AutoKick inactive rerollers** which automatically exclude peoples that did /add more than 30mn ago and are not sending any heartbeat (disabled by default)

+There is also another command named **/lastactivity** which shows of list of all users in the database and how old was the last HeartBeat and another one named **/misscount** to show how often people contribute to check packs validity, showing their /miss per hour rerolling.

 If you wish to easily set up the bot for your server, i created a **Discord server template** based on our main server where we run the bot, here it is : https://discord.new/zXx8avYs85wk

-The bot sentences can be switched from English to French only by changing a variable from ```true``` to ```false``` in config.json

-There is also another command named **/lastactivity** which shows of list of all users in the database and how old was the last HeartBeat
 <br />
 <br />